Skip to navigation Skip to content

 Select either:

-• the Report income task from the homepage
+• the Report income task on the homepage

-• MENU then Income and assets > Employment income > Report employment income.
+• MENU > Income and assets > Employment income > Report employment income

 2

-When customers stop working for an STP employer, STP cessation data may be shown to customers during reporting.
-If the customer confirms cessation of work, and is in receipt of a payment not subject to mutual obligation requirements, they will be taken off statement reporting after 6 fortnights, unless the customer and/or partner has other employment income.
+When customers stop working for a Single Touch Payroll (STP) employer, STP cessation data may show to customers during reporting.
+If the customer confirms cessation of work and gets a payment not subject to mutual obligation requirements, they will be taken off statement reporting after 6 fortnights, unless the customer and/or partner has other employment income.

 Customers who do not have mutual obligation requirements and have ceased work for a non-STP employer will be changed to a notification reporter when there are no longer 2 instances of employment income in the last 6 entitlement periods.